darryncampbell/GenericScanWedge/README.md

 * **Intent Category**: The category that will be assigned to the intent sent to the calling application when a scan occurs.
 To use with the [DataWedge API Exerciser](https://github.com/darryncampbell/DataWedge-API-Exerciser) leave this blank.
 * **Intent Delivery**: How to transmit the intent to the calling application when a barcode is scanned.
 Either through startActivity(), sendBroadcast() or startService().
 * **Foreground flag**: Enabled for sendBroadcast() only, sets the FLAG_RECEIVER_FOREGROUND in the scan intent.

+### Testing
+The easiest way to test this application is with the [DataWedge API Exerciser](https://github.com/darryncampbell/DataWedge-API-Exerciser).

 ## Limitations